apple/turicreate/BUILD.md

     # /usr/local/bin/virtualenv is using Python 2.7
     export VIRTUALENV=/Library/Frameworks/Python.framework/Versions/3.6/bin/virtualenv

-Then, run ./configure (optionally with command line arguments to control what is built):
+Then, run `./configure` (optionally with command line arguments to control what is built):

     ./configure

-Running configure will create two sub-directories, `release/` and `debug/` . cd into `src/unity` under either of these directories and running make will build the release or the debug versions respectively.
+Running `./configure` will create two sub-directories, `release/` and `debug/` . cd into `src/unity` under either of these directories and running make will build the release or the debug versions respectively.